Stuart Scott: Jimmy V Award

-On July 16, 2014, Scott was honored at the ESPY Awards, with the Jimmy V Award for his ongoing battle against cancer, which was his final public appearance before his death.
+On July 16, 2014, Scott was honored at the ESPY Awards, with the Jimmy V Award for his struggle with cancer, which was his final public appearance before his death.
 He shared that he had had four surgeries in the week prior to his appearance, when he was suffering from liver complications and kidney failure.
 Scott told the audience, "When you die, it does not mean that you lose to cancer.
 You beat cancer by how you live, why you live, and in the manner in which you live."
 At the ESPYs, a video was also shown that included scenes of Scott from a clinic room at Johns Hopkins Hospital and other scenes from Scott's life fighting cancer.
 Scott ended the speech by calling his daughter up to the stage for a hug, "because I need one," and telling the audience to "have a great rest of your night, have a great rest of your life."

 Death

 On the morning of January 4, 2015, Scott died of appendiceal cancer in his home in Avon, Connecticut, at age 49.
 Soon after, his foundation for cancer research was created.
+Scott was laid to rest in Raleigh Memorial Park on January 10, 2015, after a private funeral service at Providence Baptist Church.
+The public funeral visitation was held the previous evening.